Privacy Policy

 - Password hash — securely hashed with bcrypt; we never store plaintext passwords

-- OAuth tokens — if you sign in with Google or Apple, we store the access and refresh tokens required to maintain your session and access authorized services (e.g., Google Calendar)
+- OAuth tokens — if you sign in with Google, Microsoft 365, or Apple, we store the access and refresh tokens required to maintain your session and access authorized services (e.g., connected calendar overlays)

 Account data is stored in a PostgreSQL database hosted on Vercel (Neon).
 It is not shared with third parties and is used solely for authentication and authorized integrations.